Rumman90/AndroidWithFastLane/README.md

 Then on google cloud console, perform the following steps

-•	On the Google Cloud Platform console, select your project and create a new service account.
+1. On the Google Cloud Platform console, select your project and create a new service account.

-•	Add the **Firebase App Distribution Admin role**.
+2. Add the **Firebase App Distribution Admin role**.

+3. Download **firebase service key json file** and put it in project root directory

+After that, check the **FastFile** of current repo project and see the **distribute lane**

-Then run the below command
+Below is the command to run lane
 **bundle exec Fastlane distribute**

-distribute is lane in Fastlane fast file and java 11 is required
+Java 11 is required to run lane